 Pakistan’s minister for Climate Change has stated that at least 33 million people have been affected by the flooding and more rain is expected in the coming days and weeks, which will only worsen the already terrible situation.
 At least 1130 people have died as a direct result of these floods.

-Anglican Aid is working with our existing long-term partners in the region, including 1toAnother in Multan, to provide much needed relief.
+Anglican Aid is working with our existing long-term partners in the region, including 1toAnother in Multan and the Diocese of Hyderabad, to provide much needed relief.

 Your giving will impact